Draylar/slime-launcher/README.md

 'Slime Launcher,' is a 1.14 mod that adds an item to the game which launches the player into the sky.
 It also adds Slime Boots which compliment the launcher well (stops fall damage & bounce the player).

 Slime Launcher was made in Fabric, which is a 1.14 alternative to Forge.
 It should work on most 1.14 snapshots but it will also be updated for the official versions as they are released.
+It requires the Fabric API and the Fabric mod loader (as do most Fabric mods).

 Slime Launcher recipe: